nogeeky/Diary/README.md

+17.04.21
+Working with Nkowa, start docker, then populate with post man, then start dev, then update compass

 16.04.21
 Mongo Compass is a GUI that allows me to interact with the local mongoDB.
 The main issue was finding the correct bucket to search.